 Taking and passing the written test is the first step towards getting your driver’s license in the state of California.
 Many student drivers underestimate the exam – over 44% of drivers fail their permit test on the first try.

-However, it is important to remember the DMV is not out to trick you.
+However, it is important to remember the California DMV is not out to trick you.
 The purpose of the written test is to examine your knowledge of the road and ensure all drivers possess the same information while traveling throughout the state.
 All you need to do is gain a solid understanding of the rules of the road and traffic signs to pass with flying colors.

 In this article, we’ll cover everything you need to know about taking (and passing) the California DMV written test.